 The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.

-Infertility services You pay Standard Option Value Plan Diagnosis and treatment of infertility, except as shown in Not covered.
+We say "(No deductible)" when it does not apply Infertility services You pay Standard Option Value Plan Diagnosis and treatment of infertility, except as shown in Not covered.
 Network: 10% of the Plan's allowance Network: 20% of the Plan's allowance Note: See Prescription drug benefits , Section 5(f) for related drug coverage.
 Certain specialty drugs, oncology drugs and growth hormones require preauthorization; see Specialty drugs , page 69, and Other services under You need prior Plan approval for certain services on page 18.
-Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Infertility services after voluntary sterilization Assisted reproductive technology (ART) procedures, such as: Artificial insemination In vitro fertilization Embryo transfer and gamete intra-fallopian transfer (GIFT) Intravaginal insemination (IVI) Intracervical insemination (ICI) Intrauterine insemination (IUI) Services and supplies related to ART procedures Cost of donor sperm or egg Sperm bank collection and storage fees Surrogacy (host uterus/gestational carrier) Allergy care Evaluation and treatment services, provided in a doctor's office Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$50 copayment per office visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Allergy testing, including materials Network: 10% of the Plan's allowance Network: 20% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Allergy serum Network: \$5 copayment (No deductible) Network: 20% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount
+Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: Infertility services after voluntary sterilization Assisted reproductive technology (ART) procedures, such as: Artificial insemination In vitro fertilization Embryo transfer and gamete intra-fallopian transfer (GIFT) Intravaginal insemination (IVI) Intracervical insemination (ICI) Intrauterine insemination (IUI) Services and supplies related to ART procedures Cost of donor sperm or egg Sperm bank collection and storage fees Surrogacy (host uterus/gestational carrier) All charges All charges Allergy care Evaluation and treatment services, provided in a doctor's office Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible) Network: \$50 copayment per office visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Allergy testing, including materials Network: 10% of the Plan's allowance Network: 20% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Allergy serum Network: \$5 copayment (No deductible) Network: 20% of the Plan's allowance Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount

-$Allergy\ care-continued\ on\ next\ page$
+Allergy care - continued on next page